 The Anatomy of Gold IRA Scams

 A Gold IRA must be a self-directed account, meaning you can’t depend on a dispassionate custodian to evaluate your investments.
 In other words, you’re on your own.
-Your only defense is to use a well-respected gold dealer with a history of positive client reviews from verified review sites, such as TrustLink as well as independent third party websites.
+Your only defense is to use a well-respected gold dealer with a history of positive customer reviews from verified review sites, such as TrustLink, or the Business Consumer Alliance, as well as independent third party websites.

 Beware the glib salesperson who guarantees that gold’s price will only go higher, and urges you to rush into buying right now or face missing out on a once-in-a-lifetime opportunity.